Good Bad Ugly: Critical response

 Janani K of India Today gave 2.5/5 stars and wrote "Good Bad Ugly is what you call a 'fanboy sambavam'.
 If you are an ardent Ajith Kumar fan, this will be a treat for you.
 But, if you are expecting even a little bit of a story, you'd be in for disappointment.
 It's all over-the-top.
 Be it dialogues or the staging."
 Raisa Nasreen of Times Now gave 2.5/5 stars and wrote "Over all, Adhik deliver what they promised fans – a film which is a treat for fans but is a masterclass on good storytelling?"
-Goutham S of Pinkvilla wrote "Good Bad Ugly is deep in style and swag but does not tap much into the emotions of family relations, which is surely meant to favour the film for its fun nature.
-Additionally, the film did not present an outstanding story or profound which is apt for the rational runtime the film has."

 Latha Srinivasan of Hindustan Times wrote "Good Bad Ugly ultimately plays out as a fanboy tribute from Adhik Ravichandran to Ajith Kumar—packed with style, action, and star power, even if it falls short on storytelling."
 Vishal Menon of The Hollywood Reporter India wrote, "One is unsure if it's even ethical to call Good Bad Ugly a feature film.
 From a safe distance, one can argue that it's the length of a regular movie and it also features a major movie star in the lead.
 If you want to push it, one may even argue that it has a something resembling a plot and a screenplay that holds characters and plot points in place."
 Gopinath Rajendran of The Hindu wrote "Adhik has taken his biggest shot, and it could possibly be the best fan service Tamil cinema has ever seen.
 Even when it’s far from perfect and feels like a brass-knuckle punch to our senses, Good Bad Ugly is loving work of nostalgia."